-Students admitted to Mesalands Community College on a nondegree-seeking status do not have to provide proof of high school graduation.
-However, such students are not eligible for Federal Financial Aid programs and must take the Success Assessment/ Placement Test if enrolling in core math, English, or reading courses.
-Although credit earned under non-degree status may later be applied to a Plan of Study, the student is not "locked in" to the Plan of Study until he/she meets requirements for regular degree-seeking admission and files a Plan of Study with the Office of Enrollment Management (see Educational Plan of Study).
+Students admitted to Mesalands Community College on a non-degree-seeking status do not have to provide proof of high school graduation.
+However, such students are not eligible for Federal Financial Aid programs and may be required to take the Success Assessment/Placement Test if enrolling in core math, English, or reading courses.
+Although credit earned under non-degree status may later be applied to a Plan of Study, the student is not "locked in" to the Plan of Study until he/she meets requirements for regular degree-seeking admission and files a Plan of Study with the Office of Enrollment Management (see Educational Plan of Study on page 32).
 Students who anticipate pursuing a certificate or degree are strongly encouraged to apply for regular admissions status initially, rather than non-degree status.